LucaIanniello/CI2024_lab1/README.md

 # Set Cover Exercise

-This repository contains the solution to the Set Cover problem implemented in the Jupyter Notebook `set-cover-best.ipynb` by the student Luca Ianniello, s327313.
+This repository contains the solution to the Set Cover problem implemented in the Jupyter Notebook `set-cover.ipynb` by the student Luca Ianniello, s327313.

 ## Algorithm Description